artsandmetaphysics/goodlifeodyssey/_documents/ancient-greece.md

 - Stopped writing in Linear B; no literary sources
 - Myceneaen culture and religion passed down orally
 - Art has geometric patterns
 - c.
-900–800 Population growth and adoption of Iron tools and weapons
+900–800 Population growth and adoption of iron tools and weapons
 - c.
 800 Adopt the Phoenician alphabet
 - c.
 776 First Olympics—competition between individual naked athletes
 - Later Greeks did not know much about their Mycenaean past